anywherelearning

 Deepfake & Manipulation Spotter

-Spot deepfakes and manipulated content.
-Essential media literacy for the AI age.
+Media literacy for homeschool kids ages 9-14: spot deepfakes and manipulated content.
+Essential digital literacy for the AI age.

 Digital citizenship: online safety, privacy, and your digital footprint